bloominstituteoftechnology/web-sprint-challenge-user-interface-responsive-design/README.md

 [Click here for the about page example](https://tk-assets.lambdaschool.com/ede1bb1a-63ff-4801-8c02-3efa2f603190_sprint-challenge-ui-about-example.png)

-## Self-Study Questions (please edit this file and write your answer below each question)
+## Self-Study Questions
+### (please edit this file and write your answer below each question.
+In addition, you may also review these questions with your mentor)

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.